Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 That must have been done somewhere.

-Also like chef mallet, nominative determinism.
+Also, like a chef mallet, nominative determinism.

-Oh, because they, I mean, how do you cook?
+Because they, I mean, how'd you cook?

-Tenor-rised meat with the mallet.
+Tenor-a-meat with the mallet.

 Sorry, I was still thinking of piss.